getreu/tp-note/doc/source/tp-note--manpage.md

 listed in the '`note_file_extensions_*`' variables in Tp-Note's configuration file.
 If needed you can add more extensions there.
-If the new filename extension is not listed in one of theses variables, _Tp-Note_ will not be able to recognize the note file as such and will not open it in the external file editor and viewer.
+If the new filename extension is not listed in one of theses variables, _Tp-Note_ will not be able to recognize the note file as such and will not open it in the external text editor and viewer.

 Note: When a '`sort_tag`' variable is defined in the note's YAML header, you